Dropbox does not admit that some researchers obtained access to non-anonymous data its users services.

 "This process prevented [the researchers] from seeing any of the personal information, but allowed them to analyze the data anonymously," the statement said.

 On the other hand, it is not known whether those whose data were used were asked for their express permission.
 Dropbox has not yet responded.
-It is also unclear what role or access her employee had s in the data and why Dropbox didn't check the results before they were published.
+It's also unclear what role or access the company employee had to the data, and why Dropbox didn't audit the data.
+Results before they are published.

 ____________________________